OHiddema/JS_OOP/README.md

   - Handling interests array of any length correctly.

 Step 3:
-- Modifying the prototype (add a method with object.prototype).
+- Move all method definitions from inside the constructor to the constructors prototype.